 Can pumpkin seed oil treat baldness?

 If you are interested in taking pumpkin seed oil, you should do so with the intent of improving your general health.
-Although the Pusan study notes positive findings, pumpkin seed oil has yet to be officially considered as a bona fide treatment for hair loss.
+Although the Pusan study notes positive findings, pumpkin seed oil has yet to be officially considered a bona fide treatment for hair loss.